-The caller was the woman’s boyfriend, the only witness to an incident that he said was a suicide but that police are still investigating.
+The caller was the woman’s boyfriend, the only witness to an incident he said was a suicide but police are still investigating.

-James told the 911 dispatcher he didn’t see Lynea M. Sprung Hambrice fall but said she’d jumped off the balcony after saying she wanted to kill herself.
+James told the 911 dispatcher he didn’t see Lynea M. Sprung Hambrice, 36, fall but said she’d jumped off the balcony after saying she wanted to kill herself.

-The call was made at 12:34 a.m.
-July 30.
-Three minutes earlier, James sent his brother a text message stating “he may need his help” and “she got drunk and got crazy,” according to court documents.
+The call was made at 12:34 a.m. on July 30.
+Three minutes earlier, James sent his brother a text message stating “he may need his help she got drunk and got crazy,” according to court documents.

-The 7-minute call offers a glimpse at how James, a financial consultant, reported the death.
+The 7-minute call is the first glimpse at how James, a financial consultant, reported the death.

 “People are going to ask you a whole lot of questions and you’re going to need to stay a little bit focused,” the dispatcher said.

-The warrant allowed police to scour the couple’s room at the luxury lakeside resort, where they seized a laptop, a ring, a watch, a purse, a cell phone and a prescription bottle bearing Hambrice’s name.
+That search warrant allowed police to scour the couple’s room at the luxury lakeside resort, where they seized a laptop, a ring, a watch, a purse, a cell phone and a prescription bottle made out to Hambrice.

-James told police he was in the room when he heard a couple of thumps.
-He went to the balcony and saw Hambrice’s body on a outside deck on the ground floor , where police declared her dead.
+James told police he was inside when he heard a couple of thumps, then went outside and saw her lying on the first floor, where police declared her dead.